ros2/ros2_documentation/source/Tutorials/Packaging-your-ROS-2-package-as-a-snap.rst

 Apps are the commands exposed to end users.
 Each key under apps is the command name that should be made available on users' systems.
 The command specifies the path to the binary to be run.
-The extensions `ros2-foxy basically <https://snapcraft.io/docs/ros2-extension>`_ adds the ROS2 APT package repository.
+The extensions `ros2-foxy basically <https://snapcraft.io/docs/ros2-extension>`_ adds the ROS 2 APT package repository.

 Building the snap
 ^^^^^^^^^^^^^^^^^